datacarpentry/semester-biology/exercises/Graphing-adult-vs-newborn-size-R.md

 When you import the data there are some extra blank lines at the end of this file.
-Get rid of them by using the optional `read.csv()` argument `nrows = 1440` to select the valid 1440 rows.
+Get rid of them by using the optional `read.csv()` argument `nrows = 1440` to import only the first 1440 rows.

 Missing data in this file is specified by `-999` and `-999.00`.
 Tell R that these are null values using the optional `read.csv()` argument,